 The programme development procedure ensures that all proposals to develop new programmes of study or to change previously approved programmes are scrutinised thoroughly on academic grounds.
-This scrutiny ensures that each programme of study offered by Queen Mary is designed to the highest possible academic standards and offers students the best possible teaching and learning experience.
+This scrutiny ensures that each programme of study offered by QMUL is designed to the highest possible academic standards and offers students the best possible teaching and learning experience.
 It also ensures that resource implications are identified and resolved at the earliest stage.

-Detailed guidance relating to the procedures for the approval, amendment and withdrawal of programmes, including flowcharts, is given in the Programme and Module Developer's Guidelines below.
+Detailed guidance relating to the procedures for the approval, amendment and withdrawal of programmes, including process flowcharts, is given in the Programme and Module Developer's Guidelines below.

 Information and guidance regarding the design and revision of modules is included in the section on Module Development.